-15.1.2 Findings
+15.1.2 Findings.

-- (1) A reliable minimum supply of water is essential to the public health, safety and welfare of the people and economy of the southern California region. - (2) Southern California is a semi-arid region.
-A growing population, climate change, environmental concerns and other factors in other parts of the State and western United States make the region susceptible to water supply reliability issues. - (3) Careful water management that includes active water efficiency and conservation measures, not only in times of drought but at all times, is essential to ensure a reliable supply of water to meet current and future water supply needs. - (4) Article X, Section 2, of the California Constitution declares that the general welfare requires that water resources be put to beneficial use, that waste or unreasonable use or unreasonable method of use of water be prevented and that conservation of water be fully exercised with a view to the reasonable and beneficial use thereof. - (5) California Water Code section 375 authorizes a water supplier to adopt and enforce a comprehensive water conservation program to reduce water consumption and conserve supplies. - (6) The adoption and enforcement of a water conservation and supply shortage program is necessary to manage the District's water supply to avoid or minimize the effects of a supply shortage within the District.
-Such a program is essential to ensure a reliable and sustainable minimum supply of water for the public health, safety and welfare. - (7) Recycled water is produced and supplied by the District to conserve potable water.
-Recycled water, like potable water, must be used efficiently and is therefore included in this Program. - 15.1.3 Application.
-The provisions of this section apply to all persons using water in any area of the District in which the District provides retail water service, regardless of whether any person using water has a permit or contract for service with the District, and applies to all potable and recycled water supplied by the District.
+(1) A reliable minimum supply of water is essential to the public health, safety and welfare of the people and economy of the southern California region.

+(2) Southern California is a semi-arid region and is largely dependent upon imported water supplies.
+A growing population, climate change, environmental concerns and other factors in other parts of the State and western United States make the region highly susceptible to water supply reliability issues.

+(3) Careful water management that includes active water efficiency and conservation measures, not only in times of drought but at all times, is essential to ensure a reliable minimum supply of water to meet current and future water supply needs.

+(4) Article X, Section 2, of the California Constitution declares that the general welfare requires that water resources be put to beneficial use, that waste or unreasonable use or unreasonable method of use of water be prevented and that conservation of water be fully exercised with a view to the reasonable and beneficial use thereof.

+(5) California Water Code section 375 authorizes a water supplier to adopt and enforce a comprehensive water conservation program to reduce water consumption and conserve supplies.

+(6) The adoption and enforcement of a water conservation and supply shortage program is necessary to manage the District's water supply in the short and long term and to avoid or minimize the effects of a supply shortage within the District.
+Such a program is essential to ensure a reliable and sustainable minimum supply of water for the public health, safety and welfare.

+(7) Recycled water is produced and supplied by the District to conserve potable water.
+Recycled water, like potable water, must be used efficiently and is therefore included in this Program.

-15.1.4 Water Shortage Contingency Plan.
-The District has adopted a Water Shortage Contingency Plan pursuant to Water Code Section 10632.
+- 15.1.3 Application.
+The provisions of this section shall apply to all persons using water in any area of thise District in which the District provides retail water service, regardless of whether any person using water shall have has a permit or contract for such service with the District, and shall applyapplies to all potable and recycled water supplied by the District. - 15.1.4 Water Shortage Contingency Plan.
+The District has adopted a Water Shortage Contingency Plan. pursuant to Water Code Section 10632.
 The Water Shortage Contingency Plan, as amended from time to time, describes the restrictions and other response measures that can be implemented by the Board in declaring a water shortage level and provides policy considerations, criteria and other guidance for the selection and implementation of these measures.